 Individual Planning and Preparedness

 Plan and prepare for personal safety and the safety of family members for the first 72 hours following a disaster.
-Be mindful it that, depending on the extent of the crisis, it may take several days before first responders arrive on scene to lend assistance.
-When a disaster strikes, vital services may also be disrupted.
-Be prepared to manage without phone, gas, electricity, or water.
+Depending on the extent of the crisis, it may take several days before first responders arrive on scene to help.

 Creating a Home Fire Escape Plan